"He called His disciples and selected twelve of them to be His apostles." —Luke 6:13

 Recently, a bishop was ordained by the Church.
 He later told people that he cried tears of joy as hands were imposed on him.
 He spoke of the awe he felt at realizing that the hands laid on his head traced an unbroken chain of succession all the way back to Jesus' first calling of His apostles.

 Do you know the teaching of the Church?
-Have you ever studied the Catechism of the Catholic Church?
-How often do you read and study the Bible?
+Have you ever studied the Catechism of the Catholic Church or the Bible?
 Take advantage of the grace of this apostolic feast day.
 Listen to the ones who carry on the teaching ministry of Jesus (Lk 10:16).
-Decide today to daily read the book of the Church, that is, the Bible.
+Decide today to daily read the Bible, the book of the Church.
 Decide today to study the Catechism.
 Be built into the apostolic Church and "become a dwelling place for God in the Spirit" (Eph 2:22).

 Prayer: Jesus, thank You for the privilege of hearing You.
 May I hear You as You wish to be heard: through the teaching and authority of those You have sent.

 Promise: "You are fellow citizens of the saints and members of the household of God."
 Eph 2:19